Respected Pittsburgh Law Firm Protects Your Interests During Divorce

-At Feldstein Grinberg Lang & McKee, P.C., we understand that every divorce is difficult, whether contested or uncontested.
-As experienced family law attorneys, we work to minimize the cost and the disruption to you and your family.
-No matter how complex your situation might be, our attorneys guide you through each step of the divorce process while diligently protecting your rights.
+At Feldstein Grinberg Lang & McKee, P.C. in Pittsburgh, we advise and advocate for individuals at all stages of divorce, whether or not it is contested.
+Our attorneys aim to reduce the stress of ending a marriage in Pennsylvania, and we seek solutions that can help you maintain your emotional and financial well-being.
 The personal attention that we provide enables us to create a customized strategy that meets your needs.
 Whether you and your spouse disagree on issues of custody, support or property division, our firm has the knowledge and resources to help achieve your objectives.

 Dedicated advocates litigate alimony disputes

 The award of alimony or spousal support is discretionary in Pennsylvania, and the court considers numerous factors in deciding whether support is warranted.
-Alimony is typically awarded in long-term marriages (although the length of the marriage isn’t a deciding factor) or when one spouse earns significantly more income than the other spouse Also, spousal support may be awarded to either spouse to balance the incomes and needs of the parties both prior to and during the divorce process.
+If a divorce is likely to leave one spouse in financial trouble and the other spouse with relative prosperity, the less well-off spouse may be entitled to payments from the other.
+A judge can order the payment of spousal support for the duration of divorce proceedings.
+Once a divorce is finalized, alimony can be ordered for a set period of time.
+Alimony is typically awarded in long-term marriages or when one spouse earns significantly more income than the other spouse.
+These payments are meant to help the receiving spouse become financially independent while also maintaining the quality of living he or she experienced during the marriage.
 Our knowledgeable legal counselors vigorously assert your rights and help you anticipate how your case will proceed.

 - The length of the marriage